Sank's Glossary of Linguistics

 MORPHOLOGICAL WORD

 4. A semantic word involves distinguishing between items which may be morphologically identical but have a different meaning.
-The word table, for instance, can refer to a piece of furniture or to a schedule.
-Thus, they belong to the same morphological word but they are also two semantic words because they are not closely related in meaning.
+We have seen above that ball can have two distinct meanings.
+This phenomenon of polysemy is common in English.
+Thus, table can refer to a piece of furniture or to a diagram.
+The diagram and the piece of furniture are the same morphological word, but they are two semantic words because they are not closely related in meaning.

 | Viator Lumban Raja, 2014